skycoin/cxo/data/cxds/README.md

 hash - > {rc, object}
 ```

 Where the `hash` is SHA256 hash of the object.
-The obejct is any non-blank
+The object is any non-blank
 `[]byte`.
 And the `rc` is references counter.
 The `rc` is number of other
 objects that point to this one